micropython/micropython-esp32-ulp/docs/disassembler.rst

 Disassembling a byte sequence
 -----------------------------

-The ``-m`` option allows disassembling a sequences hex letters representing ULP instructions.
+The ``-m`` option allows disassembling a sequence of hex letters representing ULP instructions.

 This option expects the actual instructions directly, without any ULP header.

 The sequence must contain a number of hex letters exactly divisible by 8, i.e.
-8, 16, 24, etc, because each 32-bit word is made up of 8 hex letters.
+8, 16, 24, etc., because each 32-bit word is made up of 8 hex letters.
 Spaces
 can be included in the sequence and they are ignored.

 The typical use case for this feature is to copy/paste some instructions from